chriMay/Image_Harvester/readme.md

 # Some useful Info before Starting

-To get the current values of some settings there are mostly used to functions depending on the type of the value (string or float/integer)
+To get the current values of some settings there are two functions depending on the type of the value (string or float/integer)

 - read() ... read floats/integer
 - readS() ... read a string